One-dimensional asymmetrically interacting quantum droplets in Bose-Bose mixtures

 \subsection{Variational approximation and the sum-rule approach}

 In addition to the extended GPE, we further introduce a variational approximation to provide a qualitative and quantitative description of the static properties of quantum droplets in this asymmetric intraspin-interaction configuration.
-Meanwhile, the sum-rule approach is adopted to derive an explicit analytic expression of the dipole and breathing mode frequencies of quantum droplets that are compared to the numerical results.
-As studied in previous works~\cite{petrov2016ultradilute,astrakharchik2018dynamics,hu2020collective,sturmer2021breathing,hu2022collisional,du2023ground}, the quantum fluctuations stabilized droplets exhibit a unique flat-top structure in the density distribution at relatively large atom number in sharp contrast to the conventional Gaussian state.
-Therefore, one can usually employ the so-called super-Gaussian variational \emph{Ansatz} to describe the spinor wave function of self-bound quantum droplets, being~\cite{otajonov2019stationary,sturmer2021breathing,du2023ground}
+Meanwhile, the sum-rule approach is adopted to derive an explicit analytic expression of the dipole- and breathing-mode frequencies of quantum droplets that are compared to the numerical results.
+As studied in previous works~\cite{astrakharchik2018dynamics,otajonov2019stationary,tylutki2020collective,hu2020collective,sturmer2021breathing,dong2022internal,du2023ground,fei2024collective}, the quantum-fluctuation-stabilized droplets exhibit a unique flat-top structure in the density distribution at relatively large atom number in sharp contrast to the conventional Gaussian state.
+Therefore, one can usually employ the so-called super-Gaussian variational \emph{ansatz} to describe the spinor wave function of self-bound quantum droplets~\cite{otajonov2019stationary,otajonov2020variational,sturmer2021breathing,du2023ground},